PaperMC/Starlight/TECHNICAL_DETAILS.md

 Ok, so why is Starlight's better?
 It looks like they're both doing the same thing...

 Except they're not.
 Not even close.
-Vanilla is doing WAY more getLight calls than Starlight.
+Vanilla is doing WAY more getLight/getState calls than Starlight.
 Why?
-Because for each block it updates, it is checking ALL 6 of its neighbours, but for starlight it only checks JUST ONE (the block it propagated from).
+Because for each block it updates, it is checking ALL 6 of its neighbours, but for Starlight it only checks JUST ONE (the block it propagated from).
 To prove this, I wrote a simple piece of code that just counted how many calls each light propagator did: https://gist.github.com/Spottedleaf/583b606a217ed0bdcdd7f9739f8f45b3